Andrewq11/AccountStorage/readme.md

 deciding what to store in the program.
 If anyone would like to send a pull request and enhance the encryption of this program, I'd enjoy the opportunity to review your pull request and learn from it!

-If you're like me and have one too many accounts to remember, I hope you find some use out of this program!